 - Extra long-range shooting is a distance that is more than one mile.

-There are some people who will find it hard to shoot longer than 300 yards.
+Most people find it hard to shoot longer than 300 yards.
 They would need to practice and have the right tools to ensure that they will have better chances of hitting their target when needed.

 What Rifle Should You Use for Long-Range Shooting?

-Do you think that the right rifle will make a difference with how effective long-range shooting is going to be?
+If you dream of long-distance shooting using your lovely Mossberg Maverick or Benelli shotgun – forget it.
+Do you think that the right rifle will make a difference with how effective long-range shooting will be?
 Yes, it definitely will.
 When you check out the market, you will be pleasantly surprised.
 There are so many rifles to choose from.
 It can be a bit overwhelming too.

 One thing that you should know is to always look for precision weapons.
 These are weapons that are meant for precision shooting.
 The chances that you are going to hit your target at long range will be higher.

 There is no clear rifle that will be considered to be the best for shooting long-range.
 There are a few things that you should look for so that you can make the best choice.
 Some of the features that you have to look for are the following: